SAP/spartacus-docs/_pages/dev/accessibility/keyboard-focus/auto-focus.md

 </div>
 ```

-A configurable group of persisted focusable elements can be used to distinquish the focus for certains part of the UI.
+A configurable group of persisted, focusable elements can be used to distinguish the focus for certain parts of the UI.
 This allows you to maintain the focus for a dialog.
+The following is an example:

 ```html
 <div [cx-focus]="{ autofocus: true, group: 'address-book-dialog' }">